chung-leong/react-ansi-animation/doc/useAnsi.md

 ## Notes

 If `dataSource` is a promise, the hook will await it, returning in the meantime a blank screen.
-The result in will be cached in a WeakMap.
+The result will be cached in a WeakMap.
 When the hook encounters the same promise later, it'll obtain the result immediately.

-If `dataSource` is a string, it'll get converted into CP-437 (DOS) encoding.
+If `dataSource` is a string, it'll be converted into CP-437 (DOS) encoding.
 Characters outside the codepage will appear as ?.